dpgraham/saucectl-hoppscotch-example-cb/README.md

 #### What are the pre-requisites?
 To run this test suite, you will need
+- docker installed and working, in case you would like to rebuild the image
 - ```saucectl``` installed and configured to use your Sauce Labs credentials
 - this repo cloned or checked out to your local machine